While we advocate as a general rule that ‘you are what you eat’, the fact is that you are what you ‘digest, absorb and metabolise‘.

 Head of Clinical Nutrition

-“The concept of taking a ‘one-a-day’ (albeit a rather large and difficult to swallow capsule in most cases) may seem attractive and convenient, but if you are swamping your body with EPA in one large dose, you may not be getting the best from your product.
-Digestion is improved when EPA supplements are taken with food, but to get the ultimate health benefits from EPA, it is best to split the dosage up and take capsules with several meals instead of ingesting them all at once.
-By split dosing, we improve the bioavailability and provide the body with manageable amounts of EPA throughout the day, ensuring a constant supply for optimal anti-inflammatory outcomes.”
+“The concept of taking a ‘one-a-day’ (albeit a rather large and difficult to swallow capsule in most cases) may seem attractive and convenient, but if you are swamping your body with omega-3 in one large dose, you may not be getting the best from your product.
+Digestion is improved when omega-3 supplements are taken with food, but to get the ultimate health benefits from EPA and DHA when using them therapeutically, it is best to split the dosage up and take capsules with several meals instead of ingesting them all at once.
+By split dosing, we improve the bioavailability and provide the body with manageable amounts of omega-3 throughout the day, ensuring a constant supply for optimal anti-inflammatory outcomes.”

 Nutrition Education Manager

 “Omega-3 fats elicit their health benefits following release from our cell membranes, where they are incorporated after ingestion through the diet and supplements.
-Studies show that it takes at least three months for the EPA in our cells to reach optimum levels in response to supplementation.
-At this point the amount of EPA being incorporated into the cells is still rising, even when taking doses of more than 2g per day.
-Thus if you are taking your Igennus EPA supplements for a specific health reason it is important to take the recommended dose, for at least three months.”
+Studies show that it takes at least three months for the EPA and DHA in our cells to reach optimum levels (known as the omega-3 index) in response to supplementation.
+At this point the amount of omega-3 being incorporated into the cells is still rising, even when taking doses of more than 2g per day.
+Thus if you are taking your Igennus supplements for a specific health reason it is important to take the recommended dose, for at least three months.”

 Nutrition Technical Advisor

 The process of breaking down and utilising the fatty acids found in fish oil can be varied, depending on the type of fat consumed.
 The type of oil is determined by its chemical structure.
-There are three main forms of omega-3 fat, including triglycerides (the natural form of fish oil), ethyl-esters (the concentrated form of fish oil) and phospholipids (derived from krill oil).
-There are numerous studies comparing the efficacy and absorbability of these different types of oils, all of which have shown to be beneficial to health, and have varying positive attributes.
+There are three main forms of omega-3 fat found in supplements, including triglycerides (TG, the natural form of fish oil), ethyl-esters (EE, the concentrated form of fish oil) and phospholipids (PL, derived from krill oil).
+TGs, in their natural form are generally associated with standard fish body or fish liver oil.
+The more recently developed re-esterified triglyceride (rTG) takes the EE form of omega-3 and reconverts it back to its natural TG form.
+This not only allows the delivery of concentrated omega-3, but ensures that absorption is optimised.

 How fat is absorbed